Cycles, settings, and features on your Samsung washing machine

 When it comes to doing laundry, most of us toss in our jeans and T-shirts, start the Normal cycle, and call it a day.
 But your Samsung washing machine can do so much more: it's programmed with customizable features that, when used optimally, ensure your clothes and linens emerge spotless every time.
-Use the right cycle, and garments will keep their vibrant color and last much longer.
+Use the right cycle, and your garments will keep their vibrant color and last much longer.

 Note: Cycles, settings, and features vary by model.
 For product specific information, please see your user manual.